Do Shutters Reduce Noise? What Suffolk Homeowners Need to Know

 Town centre properties facing busy roads — Properties in Bury St Edmunds and Woodbridge town centres where the window faces a road with regular traffic experience a consistent low-frequency noise source that shutters address well.
 The mass and density of the Paulownia hardwood panel reflects lower-frequency traffic noise more effectively than lighter materials.

 Coastal properties facing wind — Wind noise — the sound of wind passing the window frame and around the building — is a consistent issue in coastal properties across Southwold, Aldeburgh and Walberswick.
+Our complete guide to shutters for seaside homes covers all the considerations specific to coastal Suffolk properties.
 Closed shutters reduce the sound of wind passing the window by creating an additional layer that absorbs and reflects the sound energy before it reaches the glazing and enters the room.

 Rural properties near agricultural activity — Farm machinery, livestock and the general acoustic character of an active agricultural landscape generate low-frequency noise that carries over significant distances.
 In rural Suffolk properties where these sounds are a nightly or seasonal presence, shutters provide a meaningful reduction that makes bedrooms and living rooms noticeably quieter.

 Properties with draughty original sash windows — Original sash windows in Victorian and Georgian properties are often imperfectly sealed — the sash mechanism allows some air infiltration around the sashes, and this air movement carries sound directly into the room.
+Our complete guide to shutters for sash windows covers the full range of benefits shutters provide on this window type.
 Closed shutters partially mitigate this by reducing the air movement behind the shutter that would otherwise amplify the sound transmission through the draughty frame.

 What shutters cannot do for noise reduction